 received my B.S. in Computer Science with a minor in Fine Art.

-My research interests in Human Computer Interaction, Education, and Equity stem from a desire to improve accessibility and fairness for digital artists and creatives like myself.
+My research interests in Human Computer Interaction, Education, and Equity stem from a desire to improve accessibility and fairness for my fellow digital artists, creatives, and marginalized folks in tech.

 My interest in digital art stems from watching a lot of anime.